rafaelma/pgbackman/docs/manual.rst

 register_restore_definition
 ---------------------------

 This command defines a restore job of a backup from the catalog.
+Nowadays it can only restore automatically backups with code FULL (Schema + data).

 It can be run only interactively.

 Parameters: